OpenICT-Hanze/OpenICT-Checkin-Docs/docs/source/installation.rst

 .. note::

    Make sure to prepare the required database in advance.
-If no database is present, the application will **NOT** load and you will see a `500: error`
+If no database is present, the application will **NOT** load and you will see a `500: error` message.

 After cloning, go into path of the cloned folder and keep the terminal open